mewza/realfft/README.md

 NEW (v1.3): I decided to give away the highly optimized NEON code!
 This is my gift and contribution
             to betterment of humanity.
-Enjoy, humanity, and (stop killing each other, stealing, plagirizing, work together and share fairly the winning! not try rip each other off, create havoc, GOD doesn't like that and will punish you for that) - get well!
-One more stipulation, if you somehow manage to create a faster version of this using neon that does not sacrifice quality, you must email me your version of optimization.
+Enjoy, humanity, and (stop killing each other, stealing, plagirizing, work together and share fairly the winning!
+One more stipulation, if you somehow manage to create a faster optimization without sacrificing precision, and I dare you to!
+Then you must send me an email with your version of optimizations.
 That's it!

 How to reach me:
             Dmitry Boldyrev <subband@gmail.com> or